Coronary Artery Disease, Non-Obstructive Coronary Atherosclerosis

 Detailed description

-In Denmark non-obstructive coronary artery disease is found in 35-40% of patients undergoing coronary CT angiography for suspected coronary artery disease.
+In Denmark, non-obstructive coronary artery disease is found in 35-40% of patients undergoing coronary CT angiography for suspected coronary artery disease.
 Modification of risk factors is essential in patients with coronary artery disease to prevent major cardiovascular events.
-However, in non-obstructive coronary artery disease, initiation and adherence to treatment with lipid lowering therapy is poor.
-The study will include 273 patients from 5 different sites; patients will be randomized into 3 groups; standard follow up by general practice, structured disease education or the combination of the latter with visualization of coronary CT angiography images.
+However, in non-obstructive coronary artery disease, initiation and adherence to treatment with lipid-lowering therapy is poor.
+The study will include 273 patients from 5 different sites; patients will be randomized into 3 groups; standard follow-up by general practice, structured disease education, or the combination of the latter with visualization of coronary CT angiography images.
 A follow-up CT angiography will be performed at 12 months.
+A control group comprising 400 patients with non-obstructive coronary artery disease, stratified based on age, gender, symptoms, and Agatston score, will be identified in the Western Denmark Heart Registry for comparisons with the study groups to assess the influence of study participation on changes in low-density lipoprotein cholesterol.

 Interventions